 - Identify the central atom.

-- Count electron domains around that central atom.
+- Count electron domains around it.

 - Assign the electron-domain geometry from the domain count.